nikos-chatzatoglou/idai-field/desktop/src/manual/manual.en.md

 #### Possible causes
 * A synchronization process has not been fully completed.
-* The resource was created with an outdated version of Field Desktop.
+* The resource was created with an outdated version of iSkavo.

 #### Possible solutions
 * Make sure that the data of all team members working with the Field project is synchronized.